pateldev28/Frist-Demo/README.md

 # Frist-Demo
-this is my Frist Git Repostory
+this is my Frist Git Repository